Simple Mindfulness Skills all Tired Parents Should Try.

 - Our spouse is cranky with us

 - We are normally tired

 - The monkey mind is when the brain just can’t stop jumping from one thing to another, it is often referred to as mind chatter.

 - Thoughts are unable to slow down and control themselves and we find it impossible to calm down the mind.

 - The constant barrage of worry and over thinking invades thoughts and sleep, rendering a person unable to focus on what is happening now and be a mindful mum.

-- As little as ten minutes a day can help us start to feel less agitated, and calmer during the day which allows us to think more clearly and make better more informed decisions.
+- As little as ten minutes a day of mindfulness meditation exercises can help us start to feel less agitated, and calmer during the day which in turn allows us to think more clearly and make better, more informed decisions.

 - It helps us to get to sleep more easily as our thoughts are quiet and not so busy.

-- Meditation or mindfulness gives us a greater sense of wellbeing.
+- Meditation or mindfulness skills give us a greater sense of wellbeing.

-Years later I stumbled upon some guided meditation sessions and realised that this was what I had experienced all those years ago in my yoga lessons.
+Years later I stumbled upon some guided meditation sessions online and I realised that it was what I had experienced all those years ago in my yoga lessons.
 I was thrilled that I was able to practice the same techniques and create my own mindfulness skills at home and conquer my own mind chatter anxiety.